folio-org/kitfox-github/.github/actions/get-update-config/README.md

 #### Empty Results
 ```
-::warning::No existing release branches found to scan
+::warning::No existing update branches found to scan
 ```
 **Solutions**:
 - Verify that the configured branches actually exist